IBM/banking-risk-mitigation-nlu-studio/README.md

 ## Flow

 1. The user interacts with the app UI to request relevant information corresponding to an event or a client.
-2. The web app UI interacts with the Python-Flask server to receive the required information from the appropriate api.
+2. The web app UI interacts with the Python-Flask server to receive the required information from the appropriate API.
-3. The flask apis scrape real-time news from popular online news portals.
+3. The flask APIs scrape real-time news from popular online news portals.
 4. The scraped data is sent to Watson Natural Language Understanding to extract important entities.
-5. A configuration json file is sent into the flask app, to further prune on the results obtained on Watson Natural Language Understanding.
+5. A configuration JSON file is sent into the flask app, to further prune on the results obtained on Watson Natural Language Understanding.
 6. Finally, all the collected information is pushed back into the interactive UI.

 ## Included Components

 * [Watson Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding): An IBM Cloud service that can analyze text to extract meta-data from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, semantic roles, using natural language understanding.
-* [Python Runtime](https://console.bluemix.net/docs/runtimes/python/index.html#python_runtime): IBM Cloud is powers a python runtime by the python_buildpack.
+* [Python Runtime](https://console.bluemix.net/docs/runtimes/python/index.html#python_runtime): IBM Cloud powers a python runtime by the python_buildpack.
 The python_buildpack provides a complete runtime environment for both Python 2 and Python 3 apps.

 ## Featured Technologies